raste/WiAdvice/README.md

 It has:

-1. User side in which users can.
+1. Client side in which users can.
   * Register with or without email (limited rights in this case)
   * Ability to add products/companies and update them while they have rights on them (an user who added company/product has rights to modify them, that doesn't include other products in the same company)
   * Give/or Transfer the rights for company/product to another user (the owner can give rights to more than one user)